 If the NCALA Provider Members Directory does not appear below, please follow this link to see the directory.

-- NCALA discounted membership dues by 10% to help off-set the additional costs of the pandemic on our providers.
+- NCALA continued to discount membership dues by 10% to help off-set the additional costs of the pandemic on our providers.

 - Weekly Association conference call with Public Health, DHSR, and NC Medicaid Division of Health Benefits leadership.

 - Quarterly meetings with NC Medicaid, Division of Health Benefits on behalf of communities who serve Medicaid beneficiaries.

 - NCALA supported the roll-out of the Medicaid-only Managed Care program.

 - Member of the NC Falls Prevention Coalition, which works to reduce the number of injuries and deaths from falls.
 We are currently involved in a five-year study.

 - NCALA President serves on the Special Care Dentistry Advisory Committee, NC DHHS, Division of Public Health, and Oral Health Section.